Vidal Brujan Player Props: Rays vs. Royals

 Vidal Brujan At The Plate

-- In four of 12 games this year (33.3%), Brujan has reached base via hit, and that includes multiple hits twice.
+- Brujan has gotten a hit in five of 13 games this season (38.5%), with multiple hits twice.

-- He has not hit a home run in his 12 games this year.
+- He has not hit a long ball in his 13 games this year.

-- He has scored a run in three of 12 games so far this season.
+- He has scored in four of 13 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.